-In a similar, if geekier, vein he writes:
+In a similar, if geekier, vein Citton writes:

 “The intra-cerebral attention nanoeconomy, modelled in terms of zones, synapses, nerve impulses and neurotransmitters, only makes any sense if it is re-situated within the microeconomy of small groups in which we develop on a daily basis (family, office, business) and the macroeconomy of great media flows which take up and captivate our consciousness.”

 Often, boards and executive teams will bring in a consultant to surface or root out these dysfunctions.
-Unsurprisingly, I believe this is a sound approach.
-Objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” are required to shed light on and expand what the organization can pay attention to.
+This is a good idea: objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” can be very useful to shine a light and expand what the organization can pay attention to.